aretext/aretext/README.md

 Build and Run Tests
 -------------------

-For development, you will need to install two formatting tools:
+To build aretext, you will first need to [install go](https://golang.org/doc/install).

+Next, install `goimports` and `markdownfmt`:

 ```
 go install golang.org/x/tools/cmd/goimports@latest
 go install github.com/shurcooL/markdownfmt@latest
 ```

-To build aretext and run tests, use `make`.
+You can then build aretext and run tests using `make`.
+See the [Makefile](Makefile) for available commands.

 Debugging
 ---------